 Police violence among women in four U.S. cities.
 Preventative Medicine.
 Advance online publication.
 DOI

-- Ph.D., Social Work, University of Maryland Baltimore
+- Ph.D., Doctor of Philosophy, Social Work, University of Maryland Baltimore

-- MSW, Social Policy and Evaluation, University of Michigan
+- MSW, Master of Social Work, Social Policy and Evaluation, University of Michigan

-- MPH, Health Behavior and Health Education, University of Michigan
+- MPH, Master of Public Health, Health Behavior and Health Education, University of Michigan

 - American Society of Criminology